gardrek/VVpet/README.md

 ## API

 Warning: This API is in early development, and is subject to change without warning.
-One change that will likely come is packaging it into a table, but that will be after some major reform.

----
-`vpet.btn(button)`

-Returns a boolean representing whether the given button is held, or nil if the button does not exist.

----
-`vpet.loadpage(file, page, lcd)`

-Loads an image `file` into page number `page` for drawing onto `lcd`.
+Note: Currently, drawing from a source to itself is not supported.

 ---
 `draw.setColor(color, bgcolor)`